- Code MATH4201

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-WorkloadThree lectures per week and regular tutorials/computer Labs.
+WorkloadThree lectures per week and regular workshops/computer Labs.

 Requisite and Incompatibility

 You will need to contact the Mathematical Sciences Institute to request a permission code to enrol in this course.

 Assumed KnowledgeA solid background in mathematics is expected.
 Typically requires MATH3320 and MATH3511 and/or MATH3512, but consultation with course coordinators is essential.